Jake Marisnick Player Props: Tigers vs. Twins

-After batting .185 with two doubles, two walks and an RBI in his past 10 games, Jake Marisnick and the Detroit Tigers face the Minnesota Twins (who will hand the ball to Sonny Gray) at 7:10 PM ET on Thursday.
+On Saturday, Jake Marisnick (coming off going 0-for-1) and the Detroit Tigers play the Minnesota Twins, whose starting pitcher will be Jose De Leon.
+First pitch is at 2:10 PM ET.

-He had a hitless showing in his most recent game (0-for-2) against the Braves.
+He had a hitless performance in his last game (0-for-1) against the Twins.

 Jake Marisnick Game Info & Props vs. the Twins